 The after effects of The Downward Spiral, however, were destructive.

 “I wound up distorted, someone I didn’t know,” Trent would say of the aftermath to K! in 1999.
 The Downward Spiral had an effect on the wider world, as well.
 Upon its release, the Republican Party took issue with the lyrics from the track Big Man With A Gun, suggesting that they attacked American conservatives.
 Trent later clarified that the song satirised gangsta rap.
 The greater storm came in 1999, however, when it was revealed Dylan Klebold, one of the perpetrators of the Columbine High School massacre, had made diary references to The Downward Spiral in the years before he and classmate Eric Harris murdered 13 people.

-Nine Inch Nails weren’t the only scapegoats (infamously, Marilyn Manson was too), but such implied connections missed the point entirely.
+Nine Inch Nails weren’t the only scapegoats, but such implied connections missed the point entirely.
 Rather, this was an album that shone a light on thoughts and emotions countless fans felt like outsiders for having; its honesty helping many realise that they were not alone in their suffering – perhaps for the first time.

-On March 8, fans who experienced that connection for the past 25 years acknowledged The Downward Spiral’s milestone in their own unique ways.
-One person unlikely to participated in the celebrations, however, is Trent Reznor.
+In the 27 years since, fans who experienced that connection have acknowledged The Downward Spiral’s impact in their own unique ways.
+One person unlikely to participate in any milestone celebrations, however, is Trent Reznor.
 In 2014, when asked to reflect upon its 20th anniversary, he had no idea that it had even been that long – an unsurprising response from an artist whose drive and forward focus has resulted in seven NIN albums since, various EPs, and an Oscar for his soundtrack work.
 Besides, he did once liken the experience of making it to “climbing down a manhole and pulling the cover over”.